 The Army paternity leave policy is 10 days of consecutive leave within 45 days of the birth of his child.
 If deployed, the father will have 60 days upon returning from deployment to take his 10 days of leave.

 The Navy’s policy allows for 10 days (not consecutively) within 365 days to take paternity leave.

 The Air Force paternity leave policy allows for 10 days of leave within 60-90 days (commander’s discretion) of the birth of the child.

 The Marine Corps policy allows for 10 days of paternity leave within 25 days after the birth of the baby.
 However, if deployed, the commander can approve paternity leave within 90 days of deployment return.

 Single parents and military spouses with children can be discharged if they fail to implement and maintain a family care plan, which is one of the terms of remaining in the military after having a baby.
 Basically, the pregnant servicewoman has to demonstrate that once she has the baby she will be able to fulfill her obligation to the military and provide care for her child.

 If the commanding officer is convinced that the member has done everything within his/her power to maintain a proper dependent care plan, the discharge characterization will normally be honorable.
 Otherwise, it would likely be general.

 However, if you do receive a discharge due to pregnancy (assuming there are some extenuating circumstances), the type of discharge you receive can affect which benefits you are entitled to.
-It will also affect your veteran status, and have an impact on any veterans' benefits you may be able to receive.
-Read more about separations and discharges from the military.
+It will also affect your veteran status and have an impact on any veterans' benefits you may be able to receive.

 All branches of the U.S. military are required to offer a minimum of 12 weeks of maternity leave to pregnant members, per Department of Defense order.